riot/custom-elements/README.md

 This module exports only a single factory function that is a wrapper around the native `customElements.define`.
 The `define` function accepts only 3 parameters:

 - tag name
-- tag api like its lifecycle methods or callbacks
+- tag api normally generated via riot compiler
 - custom options to pass to `customElements.define` like `{extends: 'button'}` for example